belomx/vaadin-paper-input-place/README.md

-# vaadin-timeu-wizard
+# vaadin-paper-input-place
-Wizard component based on timeu-wizard for vaadin 17+
+Google API Autocomplete component based on paper-input-place for vaadin 17+